Gettier problem: Fred Dretske's conclusive reasons and Robert Nozick's truth-tracking

-This meets all four conditions of Nozick’s account, and therefore Jones knows that he sees a red barn.
+This meets all four conditions of Nozick's account, and therefore Jones knows that he sees a red barn.
 Thus, Nozick is committed to the view that Jones knows that he sees a red barn, but does not know that he sees a barn.
 This violates the principle of epistemic closure, which states that one is always in a position to know the consequences of what one knows.
-Thus, since Jones knows that he sees a red barn, and it is a consequence of him seeing a red barn that he sees a barn, by epistemic closure he should be in a position to know that he sees a barn — but Nozick denies this.
-Adopting Nozick’s view therefore requires rejecting epistemic closure, which is often seen as an unacceptable cost.
+Thus, since Jones knows that he sees a red barn, and it is a consequence of him seeing a red barn that he sees a barn, by epistemic closure he should be in a position to know that he sees a barn – but Nozick denies this.
+Adopting Nozick's view therefore requires rejecting epistemic closure, which is often seen as an unacceptable cost.

 Robert Fogelin's perspectival account

 In the first chapter of his book Pyrronian Reflexions on Truth and Justification, Robert Fogelin gives a diagnosis that leads to a dialogical solution to Gettier's problem.
 The problem always arises when the given justification has nothing to do with what really makes the proposition true.
 Now, he notes that in such cases there is always a mismatch between the information available to the person who makes the knowledge-claim of some proposition p and the information available to the evaluator of this knowledge-claim (even if the evaluator is the same person in a later time).
 A Gettierian counterexample arises when the justification given by the person who makes the knowledge-claim cannot be accepted by the knowledge evaluator because it does not fit with his wider informational setting.
-For instance, in the case of the fake barn the evaluator knows that a superficial inspection from someone who does not know the peculiar circumstances involved isn't a justification acceptable as making the proposition p (that it is a real barn) true.
+For instance, in the case of the fake barn the evaluator knows that a superficial inspection from someone who does not know the peculiar circumstances involved is not a justification acceptable as making the proposition p (that it is a real barn) true.